Mica56/Medzip/README.md

  cd backend
  python manage.py runserver
 ```
 > Then, click Starting development server link.
 (Note: There is no django site interface yet so just access the admin controls for the time being.
-Put '/admin' at the end of the server link</br>
+Put '/admin' at the end of the server link

 # FAQS: